 How to measure blood pressure correctly

 Many factors can affect your blood pressure reading.
 According to the American Heart Association, you should not smoke, drink caffeinated beverages or exercise for 30 minutes before taking blood pressure readings.
 It is recommended to rest for five minutes and empty the bladder before starting the blood pressure test.
 You should sit on a supporting chair with your feet flat on the floor, and your arms should be supported on the level surface of the heart.
 Blood pressure should usually be measured at the same time each day, and you should take two to three readings at a time, with an interval of one minute.

 Blood pressure reading

-There are five blood pressure ranges approved by the American Heart Association.
-These ranges are best used based on consistent readings at these levels, rather than an isolated reading.
+The American Heart Association approves five blood pressure ranges.
+These ranges are best used based on consistent readings at these levels rather than an isolated reading.

 Normal blood pressure: systolic blood pressure less than 120 mm Hg and diastolic blood pressure less than 80 mm Hg.

 Increased blood pressure: 120-129 mm Hg systolic blood pressure and less than 80 mm Hg diastolic.